On the stability of the open-string QED neutron and dark matter

 Our goal is to study the stability of color-singlet states involving three light quarks in QED interactions.
 To pave the way for such an investigation, we would like to sharpen our theoretical tools by examining the analogous two-body problem of a massless fermion-antifermion pair in QED, for which the exact solution from Schwinger is already known \cite{Sch62,Sch63}.

-Schwinger showed previously that in 1+1 dimensions, massless fermions and antifermions interacting with the QED gauge interaction with a coupling constant $e$ give rise to a bound boson with a mass $m$, given by \cite{Sch62,Sch63}
+Schwinger showed previously that in 1+1 dimensions, massless fermions and antifermions interacting with the QED gauge interaction with a coupling constant $e$=$e_\2d g^\qedu_\2d$ give rise to a bound boson with a mass $m$, given by \cite{Sch62,Sch63}

-where the QED coupling constant $e$ has the dimension of a mass in 1+1 dimensions\footnote{We adopt here the notations that $e$ is actually $e_\2d$, the QED coupling constant in 1+1 dimensions, and $e_\4d$ is the QED coupling constants in 3+1 dimensions, with the fine structure constant defined by $\alpha$=$\alpha_\4d$=$e_\4d^2/4\pi=1/137$.
-As pointed out in \cite{Won09,Won10,Kos12}, $e_\2d$ and $e_\4d$ are related by the flux tube radius $R_T$ as $e_\2d^2=e_\4d^2/(\pi R_T^2)$, when the confining flux tube is approximated as an open string without a structure. }.
+where the QED coupling constant $e$ has the dimension of a mass in 1+1 dimensions.
 In terms of the description of $e$ as a unit of charge and $Q$ as the charge number, the fermion can be described as possessing a charge $e$ and a charge number $Q=1$ and the antifermion a charge $(-e)$ and a charge number $Q=(-1)$ in the Schwinger model.